-When seeking employment, employees are normally presented with a contract which includes terms and conditions governing the termination of their employment relationship.
+When seeking employment, employees are normally presented with a contract that includes terms and conditions governing the termination of their employment relationship.
 In Malta, employment law is regulated by the Employment and Industrial Relations Act (the “Act”), which distinguishes between indefinite and definite contracts.

 While definite contracts establish a specific term of employment, indefinite contracts remain binding until the employment is terminated by the employer or the employee.
-In both cases, the Act establishes a default probation period of six months or, alternatively, of one year in cases where employees hold a technical, executive, administrative or managerial post and where their wages are at least double the minimum wage established in that year, unless the parties agree on a shorter probation period.
+In both cases, the Act establishes a default probation period of six months or, alternatively, of one year in cases where employees hold a technical, executive, administrative, or managerial post and where their wages are at least double the minimum wage established in that year unless the parties agree on a shorter probation period.

 Following the probation period of a definite contract, both parties may terminate the employment before the expiration of the time established in that contract by paying one-half of the full wages that would have accrued to the employee in respect of the remaining time period agreed upon.

 In respect of indefinite contracts, the employee may terminate the employment by giving notice in the manner set out in the employment agreement or the Act, without the need to assign any reason.
 On the other hand, the employer may only terminate on grounds of redundancy unless there is good and sufficient cause for dismissal.

 Worthy of note, in this regard, is the provision in the Act that prohibits employers from imposing conditions for termination which are less favorable to the employee than those specified in the Act.
 In such an instance, the contractual term would be automatically substituted by the default statutory provision outlined above.